swagger-autogen/swagger-autogen/README.md

   securityDefinitions: {
     apiKeyAuth: {
       type: 'apiKey',
-      in: 'header', // can be "header", "query" or "cookie"
+      in: 'header', // can be 'header', 'query' or 'cookie'
       name: 'X-API-KEY', // name of the header, query parameter or cookie
       description: 'any description...'
     },